rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ## Remember to be careful

-Anytime you are synchronizing a set of files or directories to another computer, think carefully about the effect it will have on the target computer.
-If you go back to **The lsyncd.exclude File** in our example above, can you imagine what might happen if you failed to exclude */etc/fstab*?
+Anytime you synchronize a set of files or directories to another computer, think carefully about its effect on the target computer.
+Suppose you go back to **The lsyncd.exclude File** in our example above, can you imagine what might happen if you failed to exclude */etc/fstab*?

-`fstab` is the file used to configure storage drives on any Linux computer.
+`fstab` is the file configuring storage drives on any Linux computer.
 The disks and labels are almost certainly different on different machines.
-The next reboot of the target computer would likely fail entirely.
+The next reboot of the target computer would likely fail.

 ## Conclusions and references

 `lsyncd` is a powerful tool for directory synchronization between computers.
-As you have seen, it is not hard to install, and it is not complex to maintain going forward.
+As you have seen, it is not hard to install and will not be complex to maintain.

 You can find out more about `lsyncd` by going to [The Official Site](https://github.com/axkibe/lsyncd)